aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether only fit the rows which height are not customed,the default value is false
+Gets whether only fit the rows which height are not customed,the default value is false

 **Returns:**
 boolean